 2. Superheavy Samurai Helper

 Helper serves as one of the best hand traps in the game, albeit only for the Samurai archetype, with an effect similar to the infamous Honest card.
 When a defense position monster you control battles (on either player's turn), you can send Helper from your hand to the graveyard to boost your battling monster's DEF by that of another Superheavy Samurai you control.
-As we're about see, this can max out a monstrous 4800 power increase, overwhelming even the strongest Yu-Gi-Oh monsters while landing a heap of battle damage.
+As we're about to see, this can max out a monstrous 4800 power increase, overwhelming even the strongest Yu-Gi-Oh monsters while landing a heap of battle damage.

-And that's not all: when you're wide open and your opponent's monster declares a direct attack, you can banish Helper from your graveyard to special summon another graveyarded Superheavy Samurai.
+And that's not all: when you're wide open, and your opponent's monster declares a direct attack, you can banish Helper from your graveyard to special summon another graveyarded Superheavy Samurai.
 Whether empowering its kin or reviving a blocker, Helper's a versatile card you'll want in any Superheavy deck, and it's great for reusing the ultimate Superheavy gargantuan...

 1. Superheavy Samurai Steam Train King